?How long will it take to get my US tax refund?

-If you don’t file a tax return, you could incur fines and affect your future visa applications.
-Earning under a certain amount may exempt you from having to file a tax return, but we recommend you file one anyway as you may be owed a tax refund and it's always better to ensure you comply with US tax laws.
+Technically, you may be exempted from having to file a tax return, but we recommend you file one anyway as you may still be owed a tax refund and it's always better to ensure you comply with US tax laws.

 ?What's the difference between filing my US tax return and getting my US tax refund?

-A tax return is document declaring the liability for taxation while a tax refund is the money you get back on an overpayment made for a particular tax.
-We file your tax return in order to get your tax refund
+A tax return is a document declaring the liability for taxation while a tax refund is the money you get back on an overpayment made for a particular tax.
+We file your tax return in order to get you tax refund.

 ?What forms do I need to file my tax return and apply for a tax refund?